Using technology to support people with disabilities, their families and those who support them during the Covid 19 pandemic

 - GDPR/Privacy/Consent considerations are an issue as you may not receive the privacy you expect

 Microsoft Teams is a hub for teamwork in Office 365.
 It is currently free to download and use, during this Covid 19 pandemic.
 It is most likely to be initially at least, most useful to staff, as there is a degree of learning and familiarization involved: Here’s an introductory video illustrating how Teams works.
+Lately, Microsoft has added some great new accessibility and inclusive features such as focus mode, immersive reader, inline translation and live captions in meetings.

 Skype should be familiar with being the original voice and video calling service.
 Perhaps not as popular as it once was it is still used by many people.
 Once someone is set up and signed in it should be easy enough to navigate.
 Skype is keyboard accessible, which will allow us to use alternative input methods or create a simplified interface using software like the Grid 3.
 Unfortunately, Skype no longer supports games like checkers and chess but it is still a good option especially if people are already using it.